munira4x/ChatBot/README.md

 # ChatBot

-Build chatbot (by english language)
-Connected to front-end (TheBase web page)
+Thie project related to The Base web page which Connected to the front-end to chatbot by IBM watson